nodejs/node/doc/api/http.md

 A value of `0` makes the http server behave similarly to Node.js versions prior to 8.0.0, which did not have a keep-alive timeout.

-*Note*: The socket timeout logic is set up on connection, so changing this value only affects new connections to the server, not any existing connections.
+The socket timeout logic is set up on connection, so changing this value only affects new connections to the server, not any existing connections.

 ## Class: http.ServerResponse
 <!-- YAML